skenderidis/bigip-audit/README.md

 ### ASM report

-1. One or more ASM policy JSON files placed in the **policies/** directory.
+One or more ASM policy JSON files placed in the **policies/** directory.

 > **IMPORTANT**
 >
 > The policies needs to be exported from ASM in `FULL` and NOT in `TEMPLATE` mode.

-2. run the Python script, providing the customer name
+Run the Python script, providing the customer name

 ```bash
 python create_asm.py --customer "ACME Bank"